Installation

 and{{ cookie_notice }}

-tags in your site's layout(s):<!doctype html> <html> <head> <!-- This should be in the <head> --> {{ cookie_notice:scripts }} </head> <body> <!-- And this should be near the top of the <body>.
-You can also do {{ cookie_notice:widget }} --> {{ cookie_notice }} </body> </html>
+tags in your site's layout(s):<!doctype html><html><head><!-- This should be in the <head> -->{{ cookie_notice:scripts }}</head><body><!-- And this should be near the top of the <body>.
+You can also do {{ cookie_notice:widget }} -->{{ cookie_notice }}</body></html> -

-- If you were previously calling the
+If you were previously calling the

 window.cookieNotice.hasConsent('group_name')

-method, you should refactor your code to use event listeners instead. - If you were previously loading Google Tag Manager or a Meta Pixel manually, you may now configure them in the Control Panel.
+If you were previously loading Google Tag Manager or a Meta Pixel manually, you may now configure them in the Control Panel.

-- If you were previously overriding the
+If you were previously overriding the

 notice